dequelabs/axe-core/doc/plugins.md

 #### Basic plugin instance

-Lets implement a basic plugin instance to see how this works.
+Let's implement a basic plugin instance to see how this works.
 This instance will implement a "highlight" function (to place a basic frame around the bounding box of an element on each iframe on a page)

 ```js
 var highlight = {